(*) Shareholders that are fund management companies may be exempted from disclosure up to the 5% threshold.

 (1) BlackRock Inc. holds, as a fund management company, an aggregate investment equal to 5.066%, as per form 120 B dated 4 December 2020.

 Note: figures may not add up exactly due to rounding differences.

 Figures updated based on the results from the register of shareholders and the latest communications received.

-Italian regulation (Article 120 of "TUF") sets forth that holdings exceeding 3% of the voting capital of a listed company shall be communicated to both the latter and to Consob.
-Moreover, under Article 19 of "TUB" prior authorisation by the Bank of Italy shall be required for the acquisition of holdings of capital in banks that are either significant or make it possible the exercise of significant influence or confer a share of voting rights or capital equal to at least 10%.
+The Italian regulations (Article 120 of the Consolidated Law on Finance “TUF”) set forth that holdings exceeding 3% of the voting capital of a listed company should be communicated to both that company and CONSOB.
+Moreover, under Article 19 of the Consolidated Law on Banking "TUB", prior authorisation by the Bank of Italy is required for the acquisition of holdings of capital in banks that are either significant or make it possible to exercise significant influence, or confer a share of voting rights or capital equal to at least 10%.

-The Italian regulations also set forth notification obligations regarding any agreements among shareholders.
+The Italian regulations also set forth the obligation to disclose any agreements between shareholders.

 Furthermore, Article 120, paragraph 4-bis, of the “TUF” sets forth the obligation for investors who acquire holdings in listed issuers with Italy as home Member State, equal to or above 10% of the relevant capital or a lower threshold as defined by CONSOB, to declare the objectives they are pursuing.